Mesothelioma Diagnosis

-The first step in getting an accurate diagnosis is to be able to recognize the signs of mesothelioma and to see your doctor about your concerns.
+The first step in getting an accurate diagnosis is to recognize the signs of mesothelioma and to see your doctor about your concerns.
 Some of the symptoms of mesothelioma include:[1]

 - Chest pain